 Michael Savage’s Twitter feed is littered with his blatant hypocrisy and contradictions:

-When viewing the situation objectively there is another problem in America that is only exacerbating the problematic relationship us citizens have with our local police departments.
+When viewing the situation objectively there is another problem in America that is only exacerbating the problematic relationship that citizens have with our local police departments.
 The Marxist goal to rip society at its seams includes a plan to inject social unrest among the citizenry, inhibiting the ability for law enforcement to focus on legitimate crimes.
 Gang violence and the overall lack of respect for law enforcement has led to increased violence with our police officers.
-So, the Republicans, who understand that law and order is necessary for society, will cling to their cops, and the Democrats, who want to insure that society is divided demographically, have chose to support the cancerous gang culture, which affects us all.
+So, the Republicans, who understand that law and order are necessary for society, will cling to their cops, and the Democrats, who want to ensure that society is divided demographically, have chosen to support the cancerous gang culture, which affects us all.
 Both sides are focusing on the cancerous elements of our society that offer no real solutions and will not return us to a society based on inalienable rights and the rule of law.

 You will see Michael Savage and other Conservative pundits report on attacks on police officers.
 What you will not see is him report on unconstitutional gun seizures or police brutality as they enforce illegal and unconstitutional drug laws passed by President Nixon and crafted by the United Nations in 1974.
 You will not see Republicans acknowledge the fact every police and sheriff’s department is enforcing unconstitutional laws nationwide.
 You will not see Republicans acknowledge the fact that police had no problem enforcing foreclosures and asset seizures in 2008, while the corrupt bankers who set up a nationwide derivatives Ponzi scheme got bonuses instead of jail sentences.